Roommate Problems? Let our Expert RA Help You

 What do you do when you’re only a couple weeks into the school year and your roommate is already getting under your skin?
 You know you need to resolve the problem, or the year will be a mess.
 Consider the advice of our roommate resolution guru, Maya Warren.

-With experience as an undergraduate Resident Assistant, and previously as the Resident Director at our former Regent101 Private Residence Hall, Maya is no stranger to witnessing and solving roommate conflicts.
+With experience as an undergraduate Resident Assistant, and previously as the Resident Director at The Regent, Maya is no stranger to witnessing and solving roommate conflicts.

 From small roommate flare-ups to literal ones (yes, small fires), Maya has seen about as much as anyone.
 She’s the perfect candidate to provide answers on basic roommate conflicts and resolution strategies.

 What are the most frequent roommate issues you see every year?